ToastNumber/poc-dynamic-config/README.md

 Magic
 -----
-It is possible to set the log level for a Springboot application by posting to the `env` endpoint, e.g. `curl -X POST localhost:8081/env -d logging.level.com=DEBUG`, but this does not always work.
+It is possible to set the log level for a Spring Boot application by posting to the `env` endpoint, e.g. `curl -X POST localhost:8081/env -d logging.level.com=DEBUG`, but this does not always work.
 This may be a permissions issue, but nevertheless, it is not a guaranteed solution in all cases.